philzook58/philzook58.github.io/_posts/2022-04-14-egraph-chr.md

 Pretty, pretty, pretty good.

 The good news: We have full prolog available at our fingertips.
 We can express full  [egglog](http://www.philipzucker.com/egglog/) also, we are not constrained to just simple rewrite rules.
+We can also mix and match egraph and destructive egraph rewriting for efficiency.
+I don't know of another system that supports that.

 The bad news: egg utterly destroys this code in terms of speed.
 Egg can handle the associative commutative benchmark at 10 nodes in under a second.
 This CHR embedding stack overflows after a good couple minutes at N = 7 or so.